mistertest/cloud-choice/README.md

 Thanks to the fact that it will be a PWA, it can be installed on Desktop as well as on mobile and all OS.

-An Apk build, will certainly coming  soon for "Cloud Choice".
+An APK build, will certainly coming  soon for "Cloud Choice".

 #### THANKS TO CGX AND CGF
 Thanks to the  CGX, "Cloud Gaming Xtreme" and CGF, "Cloud Gaming France" communauty for their support.<br>
 Thanks to the talented Mister Naz for his precious help and our new collaboration.
+English grammer, and text corrections were made possible by [[**MattTheTekie**]](https://github.com/mattthetekie)

 ### GIVING SOME LOVE